scttfrdmn/pctl/docs/GETTING_STARTED.md

 ## Next Steps

-- Read the [Template Specification](TEMPLATE_SPEC.md) for complete template options
+- Read the [Seed Specification](SEED_SPEC.md) for complete seed options
-- Explore the [Architecture Documentation](ARCHITECTURE.md) to understand how pctl works
+- Explore the [Architecture Documentation](ARCHITECTURE.md) to understand how petal works
 - Check the [GitHub Issues](https://github.com/scttfrdmn/pctl/issues) for planned features
-- Contribute your own templates to the community
+- Contribute your own seeds to the community

 ## Getting Help